Dr. Joe Heanue has significant leadership experience in device and instrumentation research & development within interdisciplinary

 Manisha's academic career included projects such as: developing self-regulated drug delivery devices, working on MEMS technology for treating Glaucoma, and designing a neural prosthesis that automatically controls the symptoms of Parkinson's disease.

 Manisha holds a Bachelors of Engineering in Chemical Engineering from Sarvajanik College of Engineering Technology (S.C.E.T.) in India and a Masters in Biomedical Engineering from University of Southern California.
 She is also an active member of American Society for Quality (ASQ) and serves as Chair for the ASQ Biomedical Northern California Discussion Group.

-Mike holds one patent.
+Mike is a named inventor.
 He received an MSEE from the University of California, Berkeley, and a BSEE from Rice University.

-Alan's experience has touched upon many areas including integration of ruggedized systems in military vehicles (BAE Systems), electric motor design (Emerson Motor Company), high power radio-frequency waveguide layout (Selex Sistemi Integrati), design of fiber optic amplifiers and transceivers (Agere Systems), and laser test and measurement (Photon, Inc.).
+Alan's experience has touched upon areas including fluorescence detector design, integration of ruggedized electronics in military vehicles, electric motor design, design of fiber optic amplifiers and transceivers, and laser test and measurement.

 Alan holds BS (magna cum laude) and MS degrees in Mechanical Engineering from Washington University in St. Louis.

-Kevin Dunk has an educational background in the fields of aerospace engineering, applied mathematics and civil engineering.
-He specializes in test fixture design, system testing, fluid ingress testing, root cause analysis and reliability analysis.
-Kevin has also worked on bill of materials and design history files for MQA processes.
+Kevin Dunk has an educational background in the fields of aerospace engineering and applied mathematics.
+He specializes in test fixture design, manufacturing processes, fluid ingress testing, root cause analysis and reliability analysis.
+Kevin has also worked on bill of materials, design history files and device master records for MQA processes.

 Kevin holds a BS in Aerospace Engineering with a Minor in Mathematics from California Polytechnic State University in San Luis Obispo.